 (I get to be snarky about this because this is an anonymous blog but also, ask any homeschooler how many times they have been scolded about their children “not being socialized” – it’s a pet peeve we tend to have.
 But I am not implying here that people who don’t homeschool are evil because that’s just stupid, and I become equally snarky when I hear anyone starting down that road).

-And finally, my husband suffers from ADD, possibly has a toe on the Autism spectrum, has some kind of emotional disorder that prevents him from engaging emotionally in relationships, and after over 25 years of marriage, I finally figured out that he is a covert narcissist.
+And then there’s the glaring absence of the father of those children.
+I refer to him, in my less charitable moments, as The Imposter and His Merry Band of Personalities.
+He deals with ADD, possibly has a toe on the Autism spectrum, lives with four or five major phobias (one of which is travel by air), has some kind of emotional disorder that prevents him from engaging emotionally in relationships, and after over 25 years of marriage, I finally figured out that not only does he have a fractured personality, but some of the main ones are narcissists.
 I was willing to go the distance with all this, until it became obvious that he was hurting the children as well as myself, so in Dec. of 2019 I asked him to move out.
-Which, as you can imagine, has put me in a precarious position in the Christian community, and I had to step down from my ministry positions and walk away from my teaching and speaking jobs.
-Because despite my forte as a communicator, I still can’t convince anyone that the kind, nice, Christian persona my husband works so hard at is a façade.
-I have learned to leave it at, “if you have never lived with a narcissist, you will just not get this, and it’s not my job to convince you – either you’re my friend or you’re not, and if this tweaks your theology, congratulations.
+This, as you can imagine, put me in a precarious position in the Christian community, and I had to step down from my ministry positions and walk away from my teaching and speaking jobs.
+Because despite my forte as a communicator, I still can’t convince many people in leadership in that culture that the kind, nice, Christian personality my ex displays in company is not the one we were dealing with on a daily basis at home.
+I have learned to leave it at, “if you have never lived with a narcissist or split personalities, you will just not get this, and it’s not my job to convince you – either you’re my friend or you’re not, and if this tweaks your theology, congratulations.
 It tweaks mine too.”